arnelenero/simpler-state/README.md

 I have opened a Request For Comments ([here](https://github.com/arnelenero/simpler-state/issues/1)) on GitHub.
 Your comments and suggestions would be greatly appreciated.

 And if you like this library, the concept, and its simplicity, [please give it a star on GitHub](https://github.com/arnelenero/simpler-state) to let me know. 😀

+## Prior Art

+This library is an evolution of the already production-tested [react-entities](https://github.com/arnelenero/react-entities) that I also wrote.
+It shares the same stable core, but with a very different API.